 For some dogs, a harness works better in place of a collar.
-They’re more helpful for training by giving you more control of your dog while they wear it.
-They’re also safer than collars for smaller dogs with weak tracheas.
+They may be safer than collars for breeds prone to weak tracheas or back problems.

 A leash should give your puppy enough room to roam around but be short enough to keep them at your side during the early stages of training.
 Go for a thicker leash so teething puppies won’t be able to chew through it.
 Retractable leashes are not recommended, as they can injure you and offer poor control of your dog.

 Most pet stores have an ID tag maker to add your dog’s name and contact info to their collar.
 You might think your puppy is too small for running away to be a serious risk, but it won’t be long before they’re big enough to hatch an escape plan.
-If you adopted your dog with a microchip already in place, a tag isn’t a total necessity.
+If you adopted your dog with a microchip already in place, a tag isn’t a total necessity (though wearable identification offers a faster way for strangers to know your dog has a loving home).
 Just be sure to update the chip with your contact information.
-(If your dog doesn’t have a microchip, discuss the time for placement with your veterinarian.)
+If your dog doesn’t have a microchip, discuss the time for placement with your veterinarian.

 Your puppy’s bed is another purchase that can be informed by their breed mix.
 Knowing how big your dog will end up being can help you pick a bed that lasts long-term.
 You can also look at how short or long your dog’s coat is to decide if you need a warmer bed or not.
 For practical reasons, make sure the bed you choose is chew-proof and easy to clean in case of accidents.